 Bituser · Platform taxonomy

-One visual grammar for the platform taxonomy — built so a token reads the same on the website, the rate card, the usage statement, and the Order Form.
+The canonical vocabulary of the Bituser platform.
+Every capability is named once — as a Solution, Product, Feature, or Usage — and that name reads the same on the website, the rate card, the usage statement, and the Order Form.

 01

 Containment runs Solution ⊃ Product ⊃ Feature ⊃ Usage.
-The spine is the typeface flip — sans for the one conceptual tier, monospace for the three metered system identifiers.
-Classification (Type on Solution, IaaS / DaaS on the rest) rides inside the token as a tag, never as a level.
+A Solution is the one conceptual term — what a customer buys; the other three are system identifiers that name a Product, a Feature, and a Usage.
+Classification rides inside each term as a tag — Type on a Solution, IaaS / DaaS on the rest — never as a level.

 Solution